Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 A program must be able to handle all likely input values, not just the intended one.
 If valid data is inputted which might affect functionality, for example entering `-10` to an age question will probably produce logic errors.
 To accommodate for this, there can be a range of things added to a program to ensure these do not occur.

-- Anticipating misuse
+- **Anticipating misuse**
 	- A way of making sure age is not negative could be by adding a selection (if) statement that requires certain criteria to be met.
 For example, `if age > 10 AND age < 100`.
 This is an example of *input validation*.
-- Authentication
+- **Authentication**
 	- Usernames and passwords.
 This can be easily implemented by adding `password = input("enter password")` and using double equals to check if it matches a previously defined variable, or even decrypted from an external file.
+	- Only a subset of registered users may be permitted to make changes (*think user access levels!*)

 Code written must also be maintainable in the future.
 There are several ways of ensuring this.

-- Subroutines.
+- **Subroutines**.
 These are parts of the main program.
 If one part of the program needs to be changed, it can be in the subroutine which is called, so other parts of the code are not affected by changes.
 Also, it can reduce the amount of clutter in code: if something needs to happen multiple times, code can just link back to a pre-existing subroutine.
 > Real example: In my Discord bot, whenever someone is active in the [Discord server](https://discord.gg/GfetCXH) and earns XP, one subroutine takes care of this, instead of the algorithm to update a balance being defined whenever someone asks for their balance, joins voice chat, sends a message, etc.

-- Naming conventions.
+- **Naming conventions**.
 There should be a set of rules you should follow when naming variables and subroutines.
 For example, naming something `x` doesn't really tell you what it does, whereas `value_inputted` will.
 (I'm very guilty of this!)
-- Indentation.
+- **Indentation**.
 Essential for legibility, indentation also defines `if` statements in Python.
 It also makes it easier to read what parts of the program do, as indented levels show that everything on that indent is a result of something previously.
 In other programming languages, indentation is optional, but can make reading code significantly easier.
-- Commenting.
+- **Commenting**.
 Helps people read your code by inserting natural language statements, and can help you if you come back to it later.
 Denoted by either `#`, `"""` or `//`, depending on the language.
 The first two are for Pythion.